Negative-light/PUBLIC_VUALT/GABC SS-Our Authority Under Christ.md

 [^b2]: [[John 19|John 19:30]] - This verse is the last statement of the [[Crucifixion of Jesus]] when he says "It is Finished" the word *Finished* could also mean *Paid in Full*.

+## Our Current Position

+> We have powerful Christians living powerless lives because they keep looking to Satan for permission to live as Christians
+\- Tony Evans *The Battle is the Lords* pg 235

+We as Christian *must* understand our actual position and the authority we have simply being followers of Jesus.
+This is huge as many Christians ignore this and get stuck in Sin struggles.
+We have the authority the right to be sanctified through the [[Holy Spirit]], this being said of course there are some sins we are also commanded to flee from.

+### Co-Conquerors

+When Jesus defeated Satan the word used there is similar to how a Roman Conqueror would triumph [^b3].
+In this he would take the enemy general chain him behind his chariot and ride through the city along with his army thereafter.
+We are that army for Jesus.

+[^b3]: [[Col 2|Col 2:15]] - This  is a verse that highlights Christ's triumph and demonstration of his authority.

+## Exercising Authority
+Ok so we have authority we have a position cool.
+But position only matters based on who you are under.
+In highschooler I became the First Officer of the local Trail Life toop.
+In that position i had authority and responabilty.
+This being said the troop eventually closed.
+So do I still have that Authority, **NO**.
+Authority only matters from whom you get it from, as Christians this is from Jesus.
+Similar to how a police officer puts on a uniform we should put on the clothing of Christ to exercise our authoirty.

+## Victory In Christ

+In closing we have victory and authority in Christ ultimately to live in the *Promised Land* that is the Christian LIfe.
+So that one day we can be also with God in paradise.

 # Next Week